Aditi3/git-best-practices/README.md

 - `fix`: bug fix for the user, not a fix to a build script
 - `docs`: changes to the documentation
 - `style`: formatting, missing semi-colons, etc; no production code change
-- `refac`: refactoring production code, eg. renaming a variable
+- `refactor`: refactoring production code, eg. renaming a variable
 - `test`: adding missing tests, refactoring tests; no production code change
 - `chore`: regular code maintenance and updating grunt tasks etc; no production code change (eg: change to .gitignore file or .prettierrc file)
 - `build`: build-related changes, for updating build configuration, development tools or other changes irrelevant to the user (eg: npm related/ adding external dependencies/ podspec related)